stevencurtis/SwiftCoding/TwoWayBinding/README.md

 In steps the third example.

 ## The third example
-We can use [keypaths](https://medium.com/@stevenpcurtis.sc/what-are-swifts-keypaths-e8c829bc97d3) to make a `MakeBindable` type that we will use in place of the `Observable` type we used before
+We can use [keypaths](https://medium.com/@stevenpcurtis.sc/what-are-swifts-keypaths-e8c829bc97d3) to make a `MakeBindable` type that we will use in place of the `Observable` type we used before:

 ```swift
 var thirdName: MakeBindable<String> = MakeBindable("Third")